-Andrew M. Siltala Chief Administrative Officer
+Andrew M. Siltala Chief Administrative Officer Recognition of Traditional Lands

 The Town of Milton resides on the Treaty Lands and Territory of the Mississaugas of the Credit First Nation.
 We also recognize the traditional territory of the Huron-Wendat and Haudenosaunee people.
 The Town of Milton shares this land and the responsibility for the water, food and resources.
 We stand as allies with the First Nations as stewards of these lands.